 Wolfram Research at the Fall 2009 American Chemical Society National Meeting and Exposition

-October 15, 2009 — Stephanie Harpst, Commercial Account Executive
+October 15, 2009 — Stephanie Harpst, Government Account Executive, Government Sales

 I am always intrigued by the many ways people use Mathematica.
 But it was even more exciting to be a part of the American Chemical Society Fall 2009 National Meeting and hear the true excitement and awe of our users’ latest discoveries of what is possible in Mathematica.
 I also had a lot of fun introducing new users to our software!